AkashaThorne/ghost-sessions/README.md

 # ghost-sessions
-Write Discord Rich Presence activities for your (authorized) users... _from the cloud!_
+Reference implementation: writing Discord Rich Presence activities for your (authorized) users... _from the cloud!_

 ## Functionality